Cal Poly Baseball Coaching Staff

 Lauren’s hobbies include volleyball and beach volleyball, playing the piano and singing.

-Caitlyn Doulgeropoulos enters her first year serving as a student manager for the Cal Poly baseball program.
+Caitlyn Doulgeropoulos enters her second year serving as a student manager for the Cal Poly baseball program.

-Caitlyn is a second-year animal science major, and is pre-vet with a concentration in equine science.
+Caitlyn is a third-year animal science major, and is pre-vet with a concentration in equine science.

 Caitlyn graduated from Ramona High School in Ramona, Calif., where she earned a GPA of 4.3.
 While a student at Ramona, Caitlyn was a member of the varsity golf team and served as the team captain during her junior and senior years.